leannekeenan/leannekeenan/README.md

 <div align="center">
   <p>About me: </p>
-  <p>I am formerly a security professional at META, motivated by the possibilities of technology.
+  <p>I am a former security professional at META, motivated by the possibilities of technology.
 My focus is on finding ways to improve myself and help make positive local and global impact.</p>
 </div>